nanda-krishnan-v/CarChain/README.md

 4.  **Deploy the Contract**:
     - Go to the "Deploy & Run Transactions" tab (fourth icon).
     - In the "ENVIRONMENT" dropdown, select **Injected Provider - MetaMask**.
 This will connect Remix to your MetaMask wallet.
-    - Make sure your MetaMask is connected to the **Ethereum Hoodie** test network.
+    - Make sure your MetaMask is connected to the **Sepolia** test network.
+If you don't see it, you can enable it in MetaMask's settings under "Advanced" > "Show test networks".
     - Under the "CONTRACT" dropdown, make sure `CarRegistry` is selected.
     - Click the **Deploy** button and confirm the transaction in MetaMask.